-Money Coach volunteers engage and encourage students in small groups and one-on-one as they develop action plans to achieve financial needs and goals.
+Money Coach volunteers mentor, engage, and encourage students in small groups and one-on-one as they develop action plans to achieve financial needs and goals.
 Money Coach is a one-of-a-kind approach and has proven to be a valuable addition to high school programming.
 Money Coach also provides the opportunity for students to earn a scholarship (up to $350) as they meet program benchmarks.
 For the greatest impact, Money Coach is typically offered over the course of four months to a select number of students during either Fall or Spring semester.
+Currently, Money Coach is only available in the Milwaukee area.
+View our current volunteer opportunities here.

 All students work with the same one-on-one volunteer “Coach” every other session.
 In addition, Coaches communicate with the student throughout the program to guide the student through goals, challenges and opportunities.
 Each Money Coach group features three-to-four Coaches: one who serves as a “group” Coach, and the remaining who lead the one-on-one student relationships.

-Students receive a tool and are encouraged to record everything the spend their money.
+Students receive a tool and are encouraged to record everything they spend their money.
 As a result, they gain an understanding of the value of money as well as their own habits.

 All students create a budget and savings plan for the school year.
 Coaches check on the progress of students’ savings plan every month to help them stay on track.
 Students finish the program with a written budget to use going onward to college or careers.